2017-fall-os/tokenizer-lab-f17-mamorales10/tokenizer/README.md

 Test Cases:
 All of the test cases that were given by the description of this assignment were tested.
 Each test case was successful.

+Help I recieved:
+For my isExit() function, I received help from the strcmp() function example in page 106 of the K&R textbook, but I modified it so that it only compares to check if "exit" is the input.
+For my getString() function, I used most of the code from the gets_n() function that I put in my Arch1 binary search tree lab from Fall 2016.
+For the write() system call, I received help and I used the same if-statement format from the following URL: codewiki.wikidot.com/c:system-calls:write